tjoneswilkins/portfolio-jekyll-theme/_posts/2013-01-01-more-jekyll-themes.md

 Feel free to check out <a href="https://github.com/LeNPaul/jekyll-starter-kit" target="_blank">the GitHub repository</a>, where you’ll also find instructions on how to use install and use the theme.

-### reeee
-wow this is very interestign practice and stuff and yeah.